 - Heat the oven to 350 degrees.
 Pour the oil to about an inch depth into a large skillet.
 Heat over a medium-high flame until a thermometer registers 375 degrees or until a few breadcrumbs dropped in the oil sizzle and dance.
 Unwrap the packages and dip them first in flour, then in beaten egg, and then in breadcrumbs, shaking off any excess as you go.

 - Add them to the hot oil, making sure they sizzle audibly, and then reduce heat to medium.
 Cook about 3-4 minutes on each side until golden brown and very firm.

 - Remove to rest on absorbent paper towels.
 Make a small surgical cut into the center of one package to peek and make sure the turkey is cooked through.
 If not, transfer to oven for 5 minutes.
 (You can also microwave them for about 45 seconds, and if they’re fresh from the oil they’ll stay crisp.)
 Serve with cut lemon or caper brown butter if you’re feeling it.

-John Kessler spend nearly two decades at the Atlanta Journal-Constitution, where he wrote about food and served as the newspaper’s dining critic.
+John Kessler spent nearly two decades at the Atlanta Journal-Constitution, where he wrote about food and served as the newspaper’s dining critic.
 A graduate of Williams College, he attended L’Academie de Cuisine culinary school near Washington, D.C. and worked for several years as a restaurant cook and chef in Washington and Denver.
 His writing has received four citations from the James Beard Foundation as well as the National Headliner Award for best single subject column.
 He is working on a book with The Giving Kitchen — the beyond-expectation resource for restaurant workers employed in the Atlanta restaurant community facing unanticipated crisis .
 He currently lives and writes in Chicago.